Can You Use Distilled Water for Baby Formula?

 Distilled Water and Baby Formula

-Although this may be ideal for some infants, mineral water or a combination of both options can be recommended where needed to support growth and development.
+While suitable for some infants, mineral water or a combination of both can be recommended as needed to promote growth and development.

 Related: BABY PUSHING BOTTLE AWAY BUT STILL HUNGRY